mikakallberg/Project-Protfolio-3/README.md

 ### Bugs through the creation process
 - First bug showed it's lovely little head at the first function.
 Had both ValueError and TypeError.
 The problem was related to calling import random.
 I tried scaling my code back to the raw basic.
 Fixed by following https://www.w3schools.com/python/ref_random_choice.asp and discussing it with my mentor.

+- A bug in the pick_random_word function, counted the number of objects in a list, not the umber of letters in the word.
+I had put randomword instead of word_at_play in the len() method.

 ### Unfixed bugs